igneus/gly/README.md

-The parser guesses meaning of the line by attempting to find syllable separator in it and by looking if it's alphanumeric characters contains something that cannot be interpreted as music.
+The parser guesses meaning of the line by attempting to find syllable separator in it and by looking if it's alphanumeric characters contain something that cannot be interpreted as music.
 If any of these conditions is met, the line is interpreted as lyrics.

-If gly fails to guess your lyrics line correctly and interprets it as music, place `\lyrics` or short `\l` at the beginning of the unhappy line:
+If gly fails to guess your lyrics line correctly and interprets it as music, place `\lyrics` or it's shorter form `\l` at the beginning of the unhappy line:

 `\l a a a`